WorkeyMash/Information-Retrieval-System/README.md

 - **Scalability**: Add caching for embeddings to avoid reprocessing PDFs on each run.
 - **Interface**: Enhance the Streamlit app with features like PDF upload via the UI or chat history.

-This implementation provides a modular, deployable solution for PDF-based information retrieval using Grok and Streamlit, suitable for both local development and potential production deployment.

 **Techstack Used:**
 - Python